 As we embark into a time that will be bringing change in various forms (and some of that change may bring some folks feelings of anxiety, hope, or both - I get it) I want to step back and take a 40,000-foot view of things as it pertains to our business here at Bauman Engraving & Signs by asking this question: why do we do what we do?

-Let me explain by example: We here at BES help people by making legible and durable nameplates that accurately describe what is going on in that electrical panel or substation (And when you are dealing with thousands of volts, it's extremely important!).
+Let me explain by example: We here at BES help people by making legible and durable nameplates that accurately describe what is going on in that electrical panel or substation (And when you are dealing with thousands of volts that are potentially lethal, it's extremely important!).
 We help people by providing them nice signs that help direct occupants in their buildings effectively and safely with good information that is easy to read and conveys the feel and brand of their business.
 We help people by providing products that recognize others for a job well done, or uplifting others with a personalized gift.
 There are many more examples I could illustrate, but I think you get the idea.

 It's not about the things we make.
 It’s about the people’s lives we help to make better.